 While most instances of cats not meowing are simply "personality" issues, it's sometimes the case that a more serious physical problem can cause a cat's silence.
 Speak with your vet if you suspect another cause or if the silence is new.

 As in humans, an upper respiratory infection (URI) can cause hoarseness and laryngitis in cats.
-If your pet also is showing symptoms such as a runny nose, watery eyes, lethargy, or a discharge from the nose and eyes, the lack of meowing may be a symptom of a respiratory infection.
+If your pet also is showing symptoms such as a coughing, sneezing, swelling of mucous membranes around the eyes, lethargy, or a discharge from the nose, the lack of meowing may be a symptom of a respiratory infection.
 Your vet will likely treat this with antibiotics or other medication.

 In older cats, overactive thyroid glands can cause hoarseness as well as weight loss.
 If you suspect this, have your vet run blood tests and suggest therapy.

 Although rare, nerve damage to the larynx (voice box) can cause voice changes and also interfere with a cat's breathing.
 It also may cause coughing, weight loss, and difficulty eating.
 This is a serious situation that requires immediate medical attention.

 Tumors or Polyps

 Growths of various types in the throat and vocal cords of your cat may cause it to stop vocalizing.
 These can range from entirely benign polyps to very serious cancerous growths.
-If your cat exhibits hoarseness along with a changed sound in its voice, sneezing, coughing, and repeating ear infections, take it to your vet for examination and treatment.
+If your cat exhibits hoarseness along with a changed sound in its voice, sneezing, coughing, and noisy or labored breathing take it to your vet for examination and treatment.
 The vet may take a biopsy sample to check for cancer.

 In most cases, a cat's silence is simply a choice or an expression of its nature and isn't anything to worry about.
 When its silence is accompanied by other symptoms, always seek a professional opinion.